Cadence for CEOs: Book Meetings With C-suite Prospects

 So what’s the purpose behind the CEO cadence?

-It isn’t designed to get a quick win; quite the opposite, in fact!
+It isn’t designed to get a quick win.
 It’s about building a relationship, establishing a meaningful dialogue and nurturing the prospect over an extended period of time.
 The usual sales patter won’t work with a CEO.

 Instead, you’ll have to show that you’re…